DearEjay/CCA-Developer-Assessment/README.md

     Run `npm install` in the top level directory of the project (where `package.json` is) to install dependencies.

-4. Create a `.env` file in the project's root directory with the following key-value pairs:
+4. Create a `.env` file (`$ touch .env`) in the project's root directory and copy the following safe-to-share key-value pairs:
     - PORT=3000
     - DB_PASSWORD='gp6x8B5s2cogVgv4'
     - DB_USERNAME='testuser'